machinezone/IXWebSocket/README.md

 ### Large messages

 Large frames are broken up into smaller chunks or messages to avoid filling up the os tcp buffers, which is permitted thanks to WebSocket [fragmentation](https://tools.ietf.org/html/rfc6455#section-5.4).
-Messages up to 500M were sent and received succesfully.
+Messages up to 1G were sent and received succesfully.

 ## Limitations

-* There is no text support for sending data, only the binary protocol is supported.
-Sending json or text over the binary protocol works well.
+* No utf-8 validation is made when sending TEXT message with sendText()
 * Automatic reconnection works at the TCP socket level, and will detect remote end disconnects.
 However, if the device/computer network become unreachable (by turning off wifi), it is quite hard to reliably and timely detect it at the socket level using `recv` and `send` error codes.
 [Here](https://stackoverflow.com/questions/14782143/linux-socket-how-to-detect-disconnected-network-in-a-client-program) is a good discussion on the subject.
 This behavior is consistent with other runtimes such as node.js.
 One way to detect a disconnected device with low level C code is to do a name resolution with DNS but this can be expensive.
 Mobile devices have good and reliable API to do that.
 * The server code is using select to detect incoming data, and creates one OS thread per connection.
 This is not as scalable as strategies using epoll or kqueue.